samtheman87/llminer/README.md

-# Bitcoin Private Key Miner for the Keymaker Pool
+# Bitcoin Private Key Miner for the Keymaker 3X Pool

 This software will  attempt to create a bitcoin address collision.
 If a key is found the key will be reported to the pool.
 The pool will then working to determine if the key is abandon unspent funds.
-Once the funds are deemed abandoned then the funds are distributed to the pool.
-There are two pools used by this software for CPU and GPU.
+Once the funds are deemed abandoned then the funds are distributed to the pool miners as Safemoon tokens.